kailash-manasarovar/statement/docs/timeline/2024/december.md

     - A picture of a woman I saw on the beach but about 20 years younger.
     - A very threatening picture of a man (rather like the [picture of the gypsy I saw in France](august.md#followed-by-the-gypsy-in-france).
     - Direct references to Domingo and Carmen Cano, poison and murder.
-- Fortunately, I already posted some of them, such as the [threat to my brother's life](november.md#a-threat-to-my-brothers-life).
+- Fortunately, I already posted some of them, such as the [threat to my brother's life](november.md#a-threat-to-my-brothers-life) as the hackers were getting extremely bold over November.
+I'll try to find some of the accounts I interacted with.
 - When I look at Twitter on my mobile after my machine being inaccessible, the first two likes are honey trap or fakes accounts that seem to be taking the piss out of the fact I cannot access my machine.
 - Taru Ann, the Finnish honey trap account, likes an old post of mine.